 - Change your air filters.
 A dirty air filter will slow down air flow and make your system have to work harder to cool your home– and therefore use more energy.
 APS recommends replacing disposable air filters or cleaning permanent ones at least once a month.

 - Close your blinds and curtains.
 Keep the sun outside as much as possible.
+You might have just invested in some Hunter Douglas, in which case you’ll want to make use of them and get your money’s worth.
 Make sure all your blinds and curtains are closed before leaving the house for the day.
+If you don’t already, consider adding window shades to protect against heat and reduce utility costs.

 - Use ceiling fans in rooms with occupants.
 Ceiling fans can increase the comfort level in a room.
 When you have the fan on, try to turn the thermostat up a few degrees.
 Ceiling fans use less energy than air conditioners, so turning your thermostat up 4 degrees or so while the fan is on can cut down on your energy costs.
 Remember that ceiling fans should be treated like lights– turn them off when no one is in the room.
 Ceiling fans should blow down– or circulate counter-clockwise– during the summer months.